sydleither/cse802/README.md

     75% of samples have caucasian race

-    features go from 48 to 4800 with one-hot encoding
+    features go from 48 to 4800 with one-hot encoding (due to diag columns)

+    Without diag, go from 48 to 227, but accuracy on many classifiers drop

+    discuss runtime as part of results

+    data normalization not that helpful since most features categorial